 And, of course, we just had to ask the inevitable how: How would you sum up your motto?

-Keith Goddard is a freelance editor based in Toronto.
+Keith Goddard is a Toronto-based editor with a background in education and music.
 He is the editor-in-chief of BoldFace.

 This article was copy edited by Piu Chowdhury.